 The Temple Terrace Farm2School (TTF2S) student committee is comprised of undergraduate and graduate students at the University of South Florida (USF) and the Patel College of Global Sustainability (PCGS) who engage with community and school partners on a variety of garden and sustainability themed projects.
-Committee members assist the TTF2S board in their work building gardens, giving classroom presentations and supporting teachers with special projects at Cork Elementary, Turner-Bartels K-8 School, Greco Middle School and Muller Elementary.
+Committee members assist the TTF2S board in their work building gardens, giving classroom presentations, writing grants, cooking with kids, fundraising, marketing and supporting teachers with special projects at Cork Elementary, Turner-Bartels K-8 School, Greco Middle School and Muller Elementary.

 TTF2S College Student Committee